ClickCease

 Which Vehicles Have Been Recalled?

 The recalls are part of the largest series of auto defect recalls in U.S. history.
-About 10 million airbag inflators are being recalled nationwide this year, with as many as 70 million to be recalled by the time it all ends late next year.
-The problem has been tracked to the chemical ammonium nitrate, which was used by Takata in these inflators to create a small explosion to inflate the airbags.
+This year, there have been about 10 million airbag inflator recalls nationwide; by the time it’s all over late next year, there may have been as many as 70 million.
+Takata’s use of ammonium nitrate in these inflators, which creates a small explosion to inflate the airbags, is the root cause of the problem.
 However, the chemical can deteriorate over time due to high humidity and heat.
-The recalls are being phased over time and managed by the National Highway Traffic Safety Administration (NHTSA).
+The National Highway Traffic Safety Administration (NHTSA) manages the recalls as they come into effect over time.

-If you own one of these vehicle makes and models, you can go to NHTSA’s website and enter your 17-digit vehicle identification number to find out whether your vehicle has been recalled for this specific auto defect.
-As of December, vehicle manufacturers have recalled over 50 million inflators of which they have replaced a little over half.
-That leaves millions of vehicles whose defective airbag inflators have yet to be replaced, putting millions of consumers in danger.
+If you own one of these vehicle makes and models, you can go to NHTSA’s website and enter your 17-digit vehicle identification number to determine whether your vehicle has been recalled for this specific auto defect.
+As of December, vehicle manufacturers have recalled over 50 million inflators, of which they have replaced a little over half.
+Millions of vehicles remain without replacements for their defective airbag inflators, thereby endangering millions of consumers.
 Ford, Honda, Fiat Chrysler and Toyota have already released their 2019 Takata recalls, which add up to more than 5 million vehicles.

 Auto Product Liability Issues

-If you or a loved one has been injured as the result of these dangerous and defective autos and auto products, please contact an experienced auto defect attorney who is currently handling Takata airbag lawsuits to obtain more information about your legal rights and options.
-You may be able to seek compensation for damages including medical expenses, lost income, hospitalization, pain and suffering and emotional distress.
+If you or a loved one has been injured due to these dangerous and defective autos and auto products, please get in touch with an experienced San Bernardino auto defect attorney currently handling Takata airbag lawsuits to obtain more information about your legal rights and options.
+You may be able to seek compensation for damages including medical expenses, lost income, hospitalization, pain and suffering, and emotional distress.

 Source: https://www.boston.com/cars/car-news/2019/02/11/automakers-recall-1-7-million-cars-with-potentially-deadly-airbags